Is Charles Schwab a Scam?

 Opening an Account

-Schwab also has sites for international customers, including those in Hong Kong and the UK.
-Not all countries are eligible, but many are.
+Besides the U.S division of the company, Schwab has websites for international customers, Hong Kongers, and Britons.
+Not all countries are eligible on the global site but many are.

 Open Charles Schwab Account